 ASQA Executive and Organisational Structure

 New governance arrangements passed by the Australian Parliament on 24 August 2020 mean that ASQA commissioners have been replaced with a single head of agency who is the accountable authority.
-The agency is supported by an advisory council comprising experts from areas such as regulatory practice, sector and business engagement and education and training.
+The agency will be supported by an advisory council (once appointed) comprising experts from areas such as regulatory practice, sector and business engagement and education and training.

 The National VET Regulator is also ASQA's Chief Executive Officer, who is appointed by the Governor-General for up to five years.